mmlacak/crochess/docs/source/libcc/ccpath.rst

 .. c:enum:: CcPathLinkNodeLinkageEnum

-    Enumerates all node links in a path node, i.e. all different pointers a node can use to have a link to another node, see :c:struct:`CcPathLink`.
+    Enumerates all node links in a path node, i.e. all different pointers a node can use to have a link to another node, see :c:struct:`CcPathNode`.

     .. c:enumerator:: CC_PLNLE_NoLinkage